-Oxbow Academy’s horsemanship program is an optional activity students may earn through consistent improvement in therapy, academics, and residential assignments.
-This program is considered a privilege.
+Oxbow Academy’s horsemanship program is an optional activity students can earn through consistent improvement in therapy, academics, and residential assignments.
+We consider this program a privilege.

 Once they have mastered basic skills, they must complete an arena obstacle course.
 Students who demonstrate proficiency in this test “earn their boots.”
-Now they are ready for trail rides.
+From here, students can go on trail rides.

 Oxbow Academy – New Hope, New Help, No Secrets.™